Universal-Prototype Enhancing for Few-Shot Object Detection: FSOD with Universal Prototypes

 \subsubsection{The Computation of Conditional Prototypes}

 Since the computation of Eq. \eqref{eq1} is based on the extracted features that represent the whole input image, the universal prototypes $C$ mainly reflect image-level information.
 Here, the image-level information includes object-level information and other associated information about image content.
 Whereas, after RPN, the proposal features $P$ mainly contain object-level information.
-Thus, the directly using of universal prototypes $C$ may not accurately represent object-level information.
-To this end, we make an affine transformation to promote $C$ to move towards the space of object-level features.
-The affine transformation is shown as follows:
+The directly using of universal prototypes $C$ may not accurately represent object-level information.
+Thus, we make an affine transformation to promote $C$ to move towards the space of object-level features.

 where $\alpha \in \mathbb{R}^{D \times 1}$ and $\beta \in \mathbb{R}^{D \times 1}$ are the transformed parameters. $\odot$ is element-wise product.
 Finally, $\mathcal{A} \in \mathbb{R}^{D \times m}$ represents the conditional prototypes.
 Next, we employ the same processes as Eq. \eqref{eq1} to generate object-level descriptors.
 The processes are shown as follows: